tinue/apa102-pi/README.md

 ![Raspberry Pi Zero W with Phat Beat](PhatBeat.jpg)

-Plugged into the USB port is a WLAN stick (nowadays I use a Raspberry Pi Zero W, of course).
+Plugged into the USB port is a WLAN stick (nowadays I use a Raspberry Pi Zero 2W, of course).
 This way I can reprogram the light show from my desk, even if the strips sit outside as a Christmas light.
 Compare this to an Arduino/WS2812 based installation: To reprogram one has to take the Arduino inside, or a laptop outside.